gatsby-image

 capabilities with advanced image loading techniques to easily and completely

-optimize image loading for your sites. gatsby-image
+optimize image loading for your sites. gatsby-image uses

 gatsby-plugin-sharp